Coolie09/JS-Math/README.md

 ## Heron's method
 The purpose of this method is to approximate root knots as accurately as possible.
 The following scheme is used:
 (a + b/a)/2
 a represents here a star value, which is found by approximating the value by a root.
 A value in the square numbers closest to the root value is used.
 Thus, the approximation for √6 is two (2) or three (3), since 2^2=4 < √6 and 3^3=9 > √6.
-As a further explanation, we can use the one in the ild, which shows very nicely how the basic principle of this procedure works.
+As a further explanation, we can use the one in the picture below, which shows very nicely how the basic principle of this procedure works.
 The rectangle with side lengths a,b and area A is to become a square with the same area A and side length c.

 ![alt text](https://github.com/Coolie09/JS-Math/blob/main/Heron.png?raw=true) <br>
 Img scr: https://www.mayer-ffm.de/index.php/heronverfahren-zum-approximativen-berechnen-einer-quadratwurzel <br>